WiscoDisco5/coursera-getting-and-cleaning-data/CodeBook.md

 summary of this file.
 The subject field is an identifier for each participant in the study.
 The activity field gives the participant's motion type.
-The rest of the fields are features providing descriptions of the subjects physical movement.
-The tables below provide more information on the features fields.
+The rest of the fields are features providing descriptions of the subjects' physical movements.
+The tables below provide more information on the feature fields.
 The first part contains a key for interpretting elements of the field names and the second part contains the raw field names in the dataset.